yuexinw6057/apcsa-freedom-project/README.md

 # APCSA Freedom Project
-by X
+By Kayla Weng

 ## Context
-The “Freedom Project” for APCSA is all about X. The purpose of this blog is to X.
+The “Freedom Project” for APCSA is all about learning and building tools that will create an possible solution to problems that people are having.
+The purpose of this blog is to demonstrate the process and steps that I took in order to land on the final project that I will be working on over the months.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making hand sign learning game with camera recognition.
+The goal is to help users who are new to the Sign Language adapt easier to the new community using machine learning.
+This blog will walk through my process of independently studying ML5, a machine learning language to create a Web interface that will allow users to learn and spread awareness at the same time.

 ## Links